Diary Studies - How can they be more inclusive?

 More than meets the eye

-During my time at Sigma, I worked on preliminary research for an upcoming diary study project.
+During my time at Nexer, I worked on preliminary research for an upcoming diary study project.
 The project challenged my thinking on diary studies; it presented new challenges and gave me several lessons in UX and accessibility.

 A diary study gathers qualitative data from a group of participants' everyday activities.
 It is ideal for getting an insight into a consumer-user's daily habits and behaviour over time.
 It involves asking several participants to answer questions every day for a set number of days.
 Data is then collected and presented to the study's stakeholders, informing the design of their product or service.

-As I discovered at Sigma, there is a large degree of variation within the design of diary studies.
+As I discovered at Nexer, there is a large degree of variation within the design of diary studies.
 For instance, researchers may choose to interact with participants during the study, probing them with further questions, or they may not interfere at all.
 They may stick to a set of questions or change them over the course of the study.
 Furthermore, a wide range of diary study tools is available: from the basic pen and paper or email to purpose-built apps and websites which the participant can access on their mobile phone.

 I learnt that there is far more to a diary study than simply developing specific, well-rounded questions, sending them off to be answered and collecting the relevant data.